justb4/docker-mapserver/README.md

 3. Extensible for instance for Python MapScript apps
 4. Quick build

-For aspect 3): may Docker images use Docker multi-stage builds.
-Somehow this does not play nice when extending the image with (MapScript) installs in a derived image like [segmentation faults](https://lists.osgeo.org/pipermail/mapserver-users/2020-June/081801.html).
+For aspect 3): many MapServer Docker images use Docker multi-stage builds.
+Somehow this does not play nice when extending the image with
+(MapScript) installs in a derived image like [segmentation faults](https://lists.osgeo.org/pipermail/mapserver-users/2020-June/081801.html).

 ad 1) and 2) Many MapServer Docker images are bulky since based on Ubuntu and Apache.
 Using `-slim` versions of Debian